makinney/workSourceExamples/README.md

 # workSourceExamples
-These are really old source code examples from a prior life before iOS.
+These are really old source code examples.